How Much Does a Somali Cat Cost? (2023 Price Guide)

 $50-$250+ per month

-The monthly cost of keeping your adorable Somali Cat will vary depending on whether you decide to use premium or budget products or a combination of both!
-It’s totally possible to keep a cat on a budget or lavish them in all the toys and treats that you can afford.
+The monthly cost of keeping your adorable Somali will vary depending on whether you use premium or budget products or a combination of both!
+It’s possible to keep a cat on a budget or lavish them in all the toys and treats you can afford.

-The one thing that an owner can’t really control is the cost of veterinary visits.
-Somali Cats are generally healthy, but they can suffer from a few conditions that will require medical help.
+The one thing that an owner can’t control is the cost of veterinary visits.
+Somali cats are generally healthy but can suffer from a few conditions requiring medical help.
 Of course, any cat can also have an accident that requires emergency treatment.
 Our final monthly estimate doesn’t include any large vet bills, so bear that in mind!

 Additional Costs to Factor In

-Becoming the owner of a Somali Cat means you may need to factor in occasional costs, including things like:
+Becoming the owner of a Somali cat requires you to factor in occasional costs, including expenses like:

 Owning a Somali Cat On a Budget

-The good news is that it’s totally possible to own a sweet Somali Cat on a budget.
+The good news is that owning a sweet Somali Cat on a budget is possible.
 If you’re careful not to spend too much on unnecessary items, like fancy beds and luxurious water bowls, you can save plenty of money that way.

-The one thing that you shouldn’t economize on, however, is a good-quality cat food.
-Always buy the best brand that you can afford, and find something with real meat as the first ingredient, but without fillers or artificial ingredients.
+However, the one expense you shouldn’t economize on is good-quality cat food.
+Always buy the best brand you can afford, and find something with real meat as the first ingredient but without fillers or artificial ingredients.

 Saving Money on Somali Cat Care

-There are always ways to save a few cents when it comes to caring for your Somali Cat.
-Consider switching to a different, cheaper brand of cat litter, or make toys out of cardboard tubes and foil instead of buying the latest interactive toys.
+There are always ways to save a few cents when caring for your Somali Cat.
+Consider switching to a different, cheaper brand of cat litter or make toys out of cardboard tubes and foil instead of buying the latest interactive toys.

 Don’t be tempted by fancy accessories or buying a new bed every month.
 There are plenty of DIY plans for cat trees or outdoor enclosures if you want to treat your cat to something new on a budget.
 Remember, all that most cats want is plenty of attention and affection from their owners, which they’ll appreciate more than anything that money can buy.